NALP’s President serves as

 - The President’s registration fee to attend NALP’s Annual Education Conference is waived in perpetuity.

-- The President may call upon the NALP staff for support in carrying out the duties of the NALP President as needed - from administrative assistance to support in developing the business plan.
+- The NALP staff is available to the President for support in carrying out the duties of that office as needed - from administrative assistance to support in developing the business plan.

-- The President is encouraged to call upon other officers and Board members for assistance in completing the tasks of the NALP President (e.g., attending external and internal events, writing for publication, identifying and managing volunteers, and special projects).
+- The President should call upon other officers and Board members for assistance with activities and responsibilities (as appropriate) of the office (e.g., attending external and internal events, writing for publication, identifying and managing volunteers, and special projects).

 President is eligible for reimbursable travel expenses associated with